modip-org/spec/format_spec.md

 ##### `src` (optional)

 If not all information is listed inside a dependency object and it's metadata is not hosted on the same host which is serving metadata for the parent project, the `src` field may be used.
 This field MUST contain a URL.
 This URL MUST serve MODIP Format-compliant metadata about the required dependency.
 It MUST include the `versions` field.

-*TODO: Change Minecraft's dependency status?
-Remove special-case dependencies?*

-The required Minecraft Version also MUST be stored as a dependency.
-It's `id` value MUST be set to `minecraft`.
-It also MUST not contain the `required` field, as Minecraft is not an optional component.
 A dependencies implementation guide for launchers is available in **format_implementing.md**.

 ---